matiasilva/atriposaday/README.md

 ## Technical notes

 There is no if/else for topics (as there is with user subs) as there will always be root-level topics that are added in seeders.

+There is a small edge case where the user logs in to Raven successfully, but hasn't yet confirmed their details, so the `req.user` param is populated with the CRSid instead of the Sequelize user.
+For all intents and purposes, we disregard this edge case when checking if the user is logged in, since it's unlikely they'd navigate to other pages requiring auth.

+Solution: implement authRequired middleware that checks if req.user exists AND req.user instanceof User

+Topic has two name fields: an internal name `name` that is all caps and snake cased, and a user-facing `prettyName`.
+Use `name` internally for ease of comparison.

+Aim to minimze redirects, as each redirect queries the DB to deserialize the user.

+We create a Date object to store the hour and minute we send the email, but I have to add a year, so I chose 2001, because that's when I was born :p